Florence Shaw

 Florence Cleopatra Shaw is an English vocalist, lyricist, visual artist, and former arts lecturer.
-She is primarily known as the vocalist and lyricist for the post-punk band Dry Cleaning, with whom she has released two albums, New Long Leg (2021) and Stumpwork (2022).
+She is primarily known as the vocalist and lyricist for the post-punk band Dry Cleaning, with whom she has released three albums: New Long Leg (2021), Stumpwork (2022), and Secret Love (2026).

 Early life and education

 Born to artist parents, Florence Cleopatra Shaw first pursued a degree in illustration at the Camberwell College of Arts.
-Shaw would later obtain a Master's degree in visual communication at the Royal College of Art in 2012.
+She later obtained a master's degree in visual communication at the Royal College of Art in 2012.